-These two stories happened because we have a stereotype that black men are dangerous.
-They are not isolated incidents, but inevitable conclusions when we allow racist stereotypes to take life in our societies lore.
+These stories -- and many others -- happened because we have a stereotype that black men are dangerous.
+They are not isolated incidents, but inevitable conclusions when we allow racist stereotypes to take life in our societies' lore.

 And it’s not just black men.
 We see Latino women as loud, so they are asked to be quiet.
 Black children are seen and treated as adults, leading to black children receiving harsher punishments than their white counterparts.
 These false and misleading stereotypes get adopted as truth.

 The consequence is a racist society that treats all people of color as a stereotype while giving white people the privilege of being individuals allowing their actions to be individual mistakes.

 All of these stories of racial injustice – and my own actions of locking my doors when I see a black man – create a system of beliefs that hold our society captive.